 Using Pain Medication During Labor Safely

 If only there were a perfect analgesic (meaning painkiller) that would act on only the pain pathways in mother and didn’t cross over the placenta to baby.
-Unfortunately, there is no such panacea.
-When narcotics relieve mother’s body of pain, they also affect baby.
+Unfortunately, complete pain relief without risk is a promise no doctor can deliver.
+When narcotic analgesics relieve mother’s body of pain, they also affect baby.

 An additional concern about narcotics is their effect on the mind, impairing the ability to focus.
 When combined with natural pain relievers, however, properly used medical pain relievers can get a laboring woman back on track by providing temporary relief, which allows her to rest and recharge.
 Here is what every mother-to-be should know about choosing and using narcotic pain medication during labor.